LightSys/iOSEventApp/README.md

 - [ ] Make sure there is always an activity indicator when refreshing data.
 - [ ] Preserve spot on screens after data refresh
 - [ ] Attempt to move notifications permissions to when the user first sees the notifications screen (Apple may not allow it)
-- [ ] Revisit having phone and car icons in schedule (they are currently hidden from the user because they are superfluous)
+- [ ] Revisit having phone and car icons in schedule (they are currently hidden from the user)
 - [ ] Cancel ongoing url session when going to QR scanner (to avoid trying to insert the wrong data into an event)
 - [ ] Display day of the week in schedule (i.e. let the user know it is Tuesday in addition to the fourth of March)
 - [ ] Convert times in schedule based off of time zones (the app has no concept of time zones right now)